-Evaluation Conference: A quarterly conference in which a faculty member and student discuss their evaluations of the student's work.
-Conferences occur during Evaluation Week, the 11th and final week of each quarter.
+Evaluation Conference: A quarterly conference in which a faculty member and student discuss their evaluations of the candidate's work.

 First Peoples: At Evergreen, the term First Peoples refers to people of color -- often referred to in the United States as minorities.
 The name is in recognition of the unique indigenous heritage of all people of color.